zalyoung/gitlab-handbook/content/handbook/solutions-architects/sa-practices/subject-matter-experts/sme-request.md

 ### Before Engaging or Requesting A PM Consider Requesting a SME First {#sme-pm-alternative}

 It is the goal for the SMEs to become experts in AI, Dedicated, App Security, Plan, CICD and Metrics, so that they can assist account teams and customers in adopting and using them.
 We need to reduce the burden on Product Managers to teach the field and customers on how to use the product.

 **Resist from Directly contacting PM Without a SME Request**: If an AE, a SA, or CSM requests a PM, Field CTO directly, ask the requester, to first consider requesting a SME.
 You, the SA/ CSM can then request a SME in the appropriate SME channel.
-PMs have been directed to redirect all questions to SMEs by the use of the SME Slack handles, if they determine that the SMEs were not initially engaged, and the request is not associated with any escalations, request for product direction.
+PMs have been directed to redirect all questions to SMEs by the use of the SME Slack handles, if they determine that the SMEs were not initially engaged, and the request is not associated with any escalations or request for product direction.

 **For these scenarios, please engage the SME community before engaging a PM.**